s2t2/sbsim/docs/contributing.md

 We welcome your contributions to this repository!

-Consult the sections below for more information about code documentation, testing, and formatting.
+Consult the sections below for more information about the contribution process, including guidelines about code documentation, testing, and formatting.

 ## Contributor License Agreement